top of page

 Autism represents a natural variation between humans and our experiences of the world

 Sadly many autistic people feel compelled to supress their autistic traits, known as 'masking' in order to fit in to wider society.
-This is often an unconsious stratgety employed to enable autistic people to cope in a neurotypical world, but it comes at a significant cost, with studies showing that autistic people who mask more demonstrate increased signs of anxiety and depression, and that masking may even been linked to an increase in suicidal behaviours.
+This is often an unconsious stratgety employed to enable autistic people to cope in a neurotypical world, but it comes at a significant cost, with studies showing that autistic people who mask demonstrate increased signs of anxiety and depression, and that masking may even been linked to an increase in suicidal behaviours.

-And that’s where Autistic Pride Day comes in.
-It is a celebration of autism and autistic people as well as a call to action to accept and acknowledge autistic people as their authentic selves.
-If you would like to learn more about autism, organisations such as the National Autistic Society has a wealth of informaiton and resources as does NHS England.
+And this is where Autistic Pride Day comes in.
+It is a celebration of autism and autistic people as well as a call to action more generally to accept and acknowledge autistic people as their authentic selves.
+If you would like to learn more about autism, organisations such as the National Autistic Society have a wealth of information and resources and the internet is fully of people posting about their experiences under the #ActuallyAutistic hashtag.

 Recent Posts